JulienRouse/JulienRouse.github.io/articles_markdown/en/2018-05-27_Start_of_a_new_ClojureScript_Project.md

 ### The prototype ###

-Below you can play with the early prototype.
+Below you can play with the early prototype. ( If you see an error message at the bottom of the page, try to disable your adblocker and reload the page, that should do the trick.
+I had the problem with uBlock but maybe others behave the same.
+Sorry for the inconvenience).